Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Linear and non-linear dimension reduction techniques

 The described non-linear transformation of the dataset enables the identification of a non-linear structure hidden in a high-dimensional dataset and maps it to a lower dimension.
 Instead of pairwise Euclidean distances, ISOMAP uses the geodesic distances on the manifold and compresses information under consideration of the global structure.

-\subsection{Non-linear Compression with Deep Learning}
+\subsection{Non-linear compression with deep learning}

 Deep learning algorithms are characterized by not only non-linearly converting input to output but also representing the input itself in a transformed way.
-This is called representation learning in the sense that representations of the data are expressed in terms of other, simpler, representations before mapping the data input to output values.
+This is called representation learning in the sense that representations of the data are expressed in terms of other, simpler representations before mapping the data input to output values.

 One tool which performs representation of itself as well as representation to output is the Autoencoder (AE).
 The first step is accomplished by the encoder function, which maps an input to an internal representation.
-The second part, which maps the representation to the output, is called the decoder function.
-Their ability to extract factors, which largely explain variability of the observed data, in a non-linear manner makes deep learners a powerful tool complementing the range of commonly used dimension reduction techniques \citep{Goodfellow-et-al-2016}.
-In empirical finance, \cite{heaton2017}, \cite{Polson2018} and \cite{Kelly2018AE} show that the application of these methods is beneficial to predict asset returns.
+The second part, which maps the encoded (transformed) data to the output, is called the decoder function.
+Their ability to extract factors, which explain a large fraction of the variability in the observed data, in a non-linear manner makes deep learners a powerful tool complementing the range of commonly used dimension reduction techniques \citep{Goodfellow-et-al-2016}. \cite{andreini2020deep}, for example, embed a dynamic Autoencoder structure in a dynamic factor model and show that it yields a good now- and forecasting performance for US GDP.
+In their paper, they allow for additional flexibility by simultaneously estimating the non-linear latent factors and the parameters.
+In empirical finance, \cite{heaton2017}, \cite{Polson2018} and \cite{Kelly2018AE} find that the application of these methods is beneficial to predict asset returns.

 Based on deep learning techniques, we propose obtaining hierarchical predictors $\bm Z$ by applying a number of $l \in \{1, \dots ,L\}$ non-linear transformations to $\bm X$.
-The non-linear transformations are also called hidden layers with $L$ giving the depth of our architecture and $f_1, \dots, f_L$ denoting univariate activation functions for each layer.
-More specifically, activation functions (non-linearly) transform data in each layer, taking the output of the previous layer.
-A common choice is the hyperbolic tangent (tanh) given by $\frac{\exp(\bm X) - \exp(-\bm X)}{\exp(\bm X) + \exp(-\bm X)}$, justified by several findings in recent studies such as \cite{Saxe2019deep} or \cite{andreini2020deep}.
+These transformations are called hidden layers with $L$ giving the depth of our architecture and $f$ denoting an univariate activation function.\footnote{In principle, $f$ can vary over the different layers.} More specifically, in each layer, activation functions (non-linearly) transform the inputs (which are the outputs of the previous layer).
+A common choice, which we adopt, is the hyperbolic tangent (tanh) given by

+We apply this function element-wise to the entries of $\bm X$.
+Using tanh activation functions is justified by its strong empirical properties identified in recent studies such as \cite{Saxe2019deep} and \cite{andreini2020deep}.

 The structure of our deep learning algorithm can be represented in form of a composition of univariate semi-affine functions given by